peterkeen/dokuen/README.md

 $ sudo dokuen setup .
 ```

 This will ask you a few questions, set up a few directories, and install a few useful commands.
 It'll also show you some things you need to do.
+Crucially, you'll need to modify your gitolite config and install it.

 ## Creating an App